 SINGAPORE (ICIS)--Here are some of the top stories from ICIS Asia and the Middle East for the week ended 7 September 2018.

-Asian TDI prices may stay under pressure on limp demand
+TDI prices may stay under pressure on limp

 The slide in Asian import prices of toluene di-isocyanate (TDI), which begun more than five months ago, may continue further if downstream off-take fails to pick up soon enough, market participants said.

-Asia petchem shares fall as new round of US-China tariffs looms
+petchem shares fall as new round of US-China

 Shares of major Asian petrochemical firms were trading mostly lower on Thursday, tracking declines in global equities this week, as investors were wary about the potential impact of a fresh round of US tariffs on Chinese goods.

-Asia BD may extend falls as South Korea’s YNCC plant restarts
+BD may extend falls as South Korea’s YNCC plant

 Asia butadiene (BD) spot prices may fall further in the near term as more supply becomes available in the market following the restart of a major plant in South Korea.